F-A8S/.github/profile/README.md

 ```
 FAST     → Rapid development and deployment
 AGILE    → Flexible, iterative methodologies
-INFINITY → Scalable solutions that grow with you
+INFINITE → Scalable solutions that grow with you
 SOLUTIONS → End-to-end problem solving
 ```